 A few years ago W and I went on a long roadtrip.
 We started in Bozeman and drove all the way down to Las Vegas, with a stop in the desert, in Canyonlands and Island in the sky.
+We drove through the outskirts of Yellowstone, down through the mighty Tetons and through snow and ice storms.
 I think our route looked something like this:

 Canyonlands, Island in the Sky